 - Spacing: Restaurant owners or managers should designate an open space and a larger table in the restaurant where the staff can seat large groups.
 This way, people in large groups will be able to be seated immediately and this will also ensure that there would be no overcrowding in one area of the restaurant.

-- Serving: Another thing that restaurant owners or managers should consider is who will be responsible in serving large groups that will dine in the restaurant.
-Since you will be dealing with lots of customers, you should consider putting your strongest servers on tables where large group of diners are seated.
+- Serving: Another thing that restaurant owners or managers should consider is who will be responsible for serving large groups that will dine in the restaurant.
+Since you will be dealing with lots of customers, you should consider putting your strongest servers on tables where a large group of diners is seated.
 But you can also add additional wait staff for these tables as well.

 If you’re a new server in a big restaurant and you’re not yet used to serving large groups, your manager might not put you at that task for now, however, you also need to learn the skills for that so when the time comes that you will be handling that side of the restaurant, you will come prepared.
 To help you out, here are some tips for you to develop your skills in serving large groups.